Shalini-Krish/Emotion-and-Wrinkle-Detector/README.md

 # Emotion-and-Wrinkle-Detector
-An python application to detect wrinke and emotion from human face
+An python application to detect wrinkle and emotion from human face